Factorist/socks/README.md

 ### Description

-A soket dependent python library that makes sending files and strings esier and it's faster than sftp methodes.
+A socket dependent python library that makes sending files and strings convenient, and it's faster than sftp methodes.

-### Instalation
+### Installation

 download it and add it to the python lib folder on your PC , Then import it in your python project.
 In my case (linux) it is in the `/usr/lib/python3.8/randomlib.py`